 The form is assessed by the Scholarships and Student Funding Team.
 We can’t tell you what the outcome will be.
 If they decide they need more information from you, they will send an e-mail to your university e-mail address.

-The form usually takes 3 weeks to assess and let you know of the outcome.
+The form usually at least 3 weeks to assess and let you know of the outcome.
+At peak time it can take up to 8 weeks.
 If you do receive an award then it can take up to 2 weeks to make payment to your bank account.